Herbert von Einem

-Herbert von Einem (February 16, 1905 in Sarrebourg, Lorraine, – August 5, 1983 in Göttingen) was a German art historian.
+Herbert von Einem (16 February 1905 in Sarrebourg, Lorraine, – 5 August 1983 in Göttingen) was a German art historian.

 Life and work

-Von Einem studied art history at the University of Göttingen, the Humboldt-Universität Berlin and the Ludwig Maximilian University of Munich.
+Von Einem studied art history at the University of Göttingen, the Humboldt University of Berlin, and the Ludwig-Maximilians-Universität München.
 In 1928, he completed his PhD, entitled Die Plastik der Lüneburger Goldenen Tafel under Georg Vitzthum von Eckstädt, director of the art history seminar in Göttingen.
-In 1935 he wrote his Habilitationsschrift at the Martin-Luther-University Halle-Wittenberg on Carl Ludwig Fernow.
-In 1937 he was assistant of Vitzthum in Göttingen, and in 1938 lecturer in art history.
+In 1935, he wrote his Habilitationsschrift at the Martin Luther University Halle-Wittenberg on Carl Ludwig Fernow.
+In 1937, he was an assistant of Vitzthum in Göttingen, and in 1938 a lecturer in art history.
 During the Nazi era, he promoted a nationalist-defined art history.
-From 1943 to 1945 he taught art history at the University of Greifswald.
+From 1943 to 1945, he taught art history at the University of Greifswald.

 In 1947, Von Einem was appointed professor of art history at the University of Bonn and launched there, together with Heinrich Lützeler, the Institute of the History of Art, which he increased in the following years.
 Until 1971, with Lützeler, Von Einem was also editor of the Bonner Beiträge zur Kunstwissenschaft.
 He retired in 1970.
 His book on Michelangelo was translated into five languages.